lavabit/libdime/docs/style.md

 ### Function Definitions and Prototypes

-A function prototype or definition shall not be indented, except for the parameter list as decribed below.
+A function prototype or definition shall not be indented, except for the parameter list as described below.
 It shall be formatted such that the return type is placed first, then the function name on a new line, and then the parameters.
 One space shall separate the function name from the opening parenthesis of the parameter list.
 Parameters shall go on the same line as the function name unless they will extend past the line's text width or there are more than three parameters.
 In these two cases the opening parenthesis of the parameter list shall go on the same line as the function name and the parameter list shall begin on the following line.
-The parameter list shall be indented by one tab and have the parameter types and names column aligned.
+The parameter list shall be indented by one level and have the parameter types and names column aligned.
 Parameters which fit on the same line as the function name shall have 1 space following each `,` character which separates the parameters.
 If a function takes no parameters then